namtoki/English/stock/01_framework/conversation/lesson.md

   - Can you say my goal is becoming a write?
 - how would you say it?
   - If you were to state your dream, how would you say it?
+- What does ... mean?
+- Is ... the same as ...?
+- What's it called?
+- What's the word for it?

 ## 返事